 Do a Fairy Penguin Tour

-This is one of the best places to see fairy penguins in South Australia.
+This is one of the best places to see Fairy Penguins (or Little Penguins) in South Australia.
 It’s unlikely though that you will see any of the cute little critters as you are walking around the island as they are out at sea during the day.
-It is possible to return in the evening on a tour to learn about the local population of Granite Island penguins.

 Swim with the Tuna